Attention

 The discussion that follows pertains to the California Annual Precipitation (CAP) forecast.
-For information on our inflow product, the California Reservoir Annual Forecast Tool (CRAFT), navigate to “CRAFT Forecasts” on the left sidebar.
-Water Year inflow numbers have been updated through January 31, 2026.
+For information on our inflow product, the California Reservoir Annual Forecast Tool (CRAFT), navigate to “CRAFT Forecasts” on the left sidebar where Water Year inflow numbers have been updated through February 28, 2026.

 Core Supply Dashboard